jedcrandall/jedcrandall.github.com/courses/cse548spring2025/syllabus.md

 The class will be divided into 4 houses at the beginning of the semester.
 Each section of the course will have a competition between the four houses as follows:

--In the cryptography section, the second in-person exam will have two parts: the first half of an RSA encryption and the first half of a Diffie-Hellman key exchange.
-In the third in-person exam, your answers will be passed to another student in your house and the whole house will be judged (it won't affect anyone's grade, just who has to take the final at the end of the semester) based upon correctly doing RSA and Diffie-Hellman end-to-end, in pairs.
-The first in-person exam will be an individual effort to prepare you.
-The first and second in-person exams will count towards your individual grade.
-The second and third in-person exams will contribute to your house score.
+-In the cryptography section, the first in-person exam will have two parts: the first half of an RSA encryption and the first half of a Diffie-Hellman key exchange.
+In the second in-person exam, your answers will be passed to another student in your house and the whole house will be judged (it won't affect anyone's grade, just who has to take the final at the end of the semester) based upon correctly doing RSA and Diffie-Hellman end-to-end, in pairs.
+In the third in-person exam you'll try to break the encryption schemes of other houses for house points.
+The fist exam will contribute to your individual grade, the second and third will contribute to your house score.
+Before the first exam each of the four houses needs to let me know (in bits) how large they want the primes to be for their entire house.

 -In the network intrusion detection section of the course, each student will submit code for obfuscating a network protocol to upload prime numbers to a Linux server.
 This will be graded individually and will affect your individual grade.
 Then, each house will be allowed to upload a certain number of prime numbers to a server (this is one house lab), and then PCAPs of that will be provided to the whole class (this is the second house lab).
 Houses can gain points (not for grading, just for the competition) by uploading prime numbers undetected or by detecting the prime numbers of other houses.
 These points for the last two out of three labs in this section will contribute to your house score.

 -In the malware section of the course, each student will submit a tar ball with a Makefile that compiles a Core War warrior.
 Each student will know something about the compilation environment that the rest of the class doesn't know, the goal being to hide your actual warrior.
 The entire class will get to see this first round of warriors and analyze them, and then each house can add a certain amount of additional warriors.
 This is the second lab for this course section and won't affect your individual grade.
 In the final lab, the warriors between houses will compete, randomly chosen in a pairwise fashion.
 Houses will be awarded points based on these competitions, to contribute to your house score.

 All students who are members of the house with the highest house score at the end of the semester will get 100% on the final without having to take it.